Software Engineering vs Machine Learning (Updated for 2024)

 Whether you’re new to the job market or simply contemplating the next steps in your career, the field of computer science can be a bit of a maze to navigate, filled with twists and turns.
 It seems like as the tech sector continues to grow, entire professions emerge out of thin air, or duties that used to be the province of one profession have grown to be a regular expectation in another.

-Today, we’ll take a look at the fields of software engineering and machine learning (the word that seems to be on everybody’s lips these days).
-We’ll define each field according to their traditional boundaries, identify key differences between them, and then finally look at the places where the two fields intersect and overlap.
+Today, we’ll take a look at the fields of software engineering vs machine learning (the word that seems to be on everybody’s lips these days).
+We’ll define each field according to its traditional boundaries, identify key differences between them, and then finally look at the places where the two fields intersect and overlap.

 What is Software Engineering?